Christening, baptism and thanksgiving

 Absolutely.

-Does it cost anything for me or my child to be baptist at St Patrick's?
+Does it cost anything for me or my child to be baptised at St Patrick's?

 No, there's no charge for a baptism (nor for the preparation classes).